 Ballet As A Starting Point

-In general, beginner ballet is a great starting point.
+In general, kids dancing classes is a great starting point.
 Children learn to point toes, move gracefully, and will build strength and coordination in the process.
 In essence, a grounding in ballet will allow them to do well in all other types of dance.

 However, if they try ballet and don’t take to it then it’s perfectly okay to have them switch to hip hop or some other type of dance.
 In order to undertake dancing in the long term your child must love dancing.
 Choose a type of dance that allows them to enjoy dancing and you’ll be off to a good start.